Oophorectomy/Salpingectomy Near Belleville, NJ

 Dr. Quartell may recommend an oophorectomy/salpingectomy for a number of reasons.
 This combination of procedures is utilized to treat many gynecological conditions, including:

 - Benign masses affecting the ovaries

 - Ovarian cysts or tumors

 These procedures can also be used as preventative measures.
 Some women have abnormal genes, known as BRCA1 and BRCA2, which put them at an increased risk for developing ovarian cancer before the age of 70.
 Many women affected by these abnormal genes develop the disease around age 45.
 In these cases, oophorectomy/salpingectomy is used to reduce the risk of ovarian and breast cancer.

-Some women who are at a higher risk for developing ovarian cancer or other pelvic diseases may actually benefit from not undergoing an oophorectomy.
-They can benefit because they will avoid hormone problems, and avoid an increased risk of fractures and osteoporosis.
-They will also often enjoy a longer survival rate by avoiding the oophorectomy.
+The benefits of oophorectomy/salpingectomy depend on the patient – some women who are at a higher risk of developing ovarian cancer or other pelvic diseases may benefit from not undergoing an oophorectomy.
+This will allow them to avoid hormone problems and an increased risk of fractures and osteoporosis.
+They may also enjoy a longer survival rate by avoiding the oophorectomy.

-Oophorectomy increases a patient’s risk of heart disease and does not completely eliminate the risk of ovarian or breast cancer.
-Your doctor at Anthony C. Quartell & Associates will help you decide on the best treatment option depending on your history and diagnosis.
-Make an appointment with today near Belleville, NJ by calling 973-716-9600 to further discuss if this procedure is right for you.
+Oophorectomy does not completely eliminate the risk of ovarian or breast cancer and can increase a patient’s risk of heart disease.
+At our office in Livingston, NJ, your doctor at Anthony C. Quartell & Associates will help you decide on the best treatment option depending on your medical history and diagnosis.
+Our team provides compassionate gynecological care near Belleville, NJ, ensuring that each patient understands their condition and treatment plan so the best possible decisions can be made.
+Please contact us today by calling 973-716-9600 to make an appointment and to discuss with our physicians whether this procedure is right for you.